Buddy shines in his sophomore album (This post includes the deluxe version of the album).

-If I wasn’t so cot damn busy, I would do a full review of this album.
-Buddy, to me, is one of the most slept-on/talented musicians in the hip-hop game today.
+If I wasn’t so cot damn busy, I would’ve done a full review of this album.
+In my humble opinion, Buddy is one of the most slept-on/talented musicians in the hip-hop game today.
 While I f**k with his previous album a lot, this one might just be even better.

 Superghetto is a breath of fresh air.